verana-labs/verana.io-website/institutional/home.md

 - 🏨 *List all services with a valid **Hotel Credential** from **Ecosystem PMS Vendor ABC** located in **France**.*
 - 🔧 *Show certified plumbers who hold a **Plumber Credential** from **Ecosystem Verified Workers** in **Bogotá**.*

-The **Trust Resolver** ensures search results are based solely on **verifiable data** contained in verifiable credentials—not arbitrary or opaque ranking algorithms.
+The **Trust Resolver** ensures search results are based solely on **verifiable data** contained in verifiable credentials, not arbitrary or opaque ranking algorithms.

 This fundamentally **disrupts today’s economy** of advertising-driven visibility (Google Ads, Facebook Ads, etc.) and replaces it with a **decentralized economy of trust**, where: